 If you or a loved one was injured in a truck accident in Annapolis, our attorneys might be able to help.
-The Law Offices of Randolph Rice’s Annapolis, MD truck accident lawyers represent injury victims in auto accidents and fight to get them compensation for their injuries.
+The Rice, Murtha & Psoras’s Annapolis, MD truck accident lawyers represent injury victims in auto accidents and fight to get them compensation for their injuries.
 Call our truck accident lawyers today to set up a free, confidential legal consultation.
 We can go over your case and help you determine how much your claim might be worth.
 Call our lawyers today at (410) 694-7291.

 Suing Trucking Companies for Accidents in the Annapolis Area

 Truck accidents often cause serious damage to other vehicles, and the occupants of those vehicles are far more likely to face injury or death than the truck driver.
 After an accident with a truck, it is important to talk to a lawyer about your compensation options.
 In most cases, serious injuries will not be fully covered by insurance claims.
 Instead, your best chance at financial recovery will be to sue the trucking company.

 Trucking companies are usually responsible for their drivers’ mistakes behind the wheel.
 As the trucker’s employer, the trucking company can often be made to pay damages to injured truck accident victims.
 Moreover, the trucking company could be directly responsible for hiring a dangerous driver or putting a dangerous truck on the road.
 Moreover, state and federal trucking regulations limit trucker hours and cargo weight.
 If the trucking company or the driver violated these rules, the rules could be used to help prove fault the crash.